mathew-kneebone/power-relations/khadas_power-relations/README.md

 **KHADAS SETUP FOR POWER RELATIONS**

 **Fresh Install Procedure (Khadas):**
-1. Insert the MicroSD card with the Krescue image burned onto it (https://dl.khadas.com/Firmware/Krescue/images/)
+1. Insert the MicroSD card with the Krescue image burned onto it (https://dl.khadas.com/Firmware/Krescue/images/) using rufus, dd, or etcher
 2. Reset Khadas Vim3 into Krescue environment by quickly pressing the middle button on the side 3 times
 3. Once booted into Krescue environment, then format EMMC memory
 4. Burn Ubuntu 4.9 EMMC to the Khadas Vim3